 YES NO

 16. a.
-Is coverage provided for purely equitable or injunctive relief claims where no money damages are demanded?
+Is Defense coverage provided for purely equitable or injunctive relief claims where no money damages are demanded?

 b.
 If your answer to 16.a. is “YES,” please describe how, if at all, the nonmonetary coverage is limited.